 Our firm, founded by three members, has now grown to one of the largest in Monaco, with over sixty professionals, including six Avocats Associés Monégasques, almost 40 associates, experts in Monegasque law, and a support team.
-Three of our six partners are also Avocats Défenseurs.
+Four of our six partners are also Avocats Défenseurs.
 Our team is one of the largest in Monaco.

 What sets us apart?

 Our Monegasque roots & history: We are strongly anchored in the Monegasque market and well familiar with the particularity and diversity of its economy.
 Our firm in Monaco was originally founded in 2009 by three of our six current Partners: Christine Pasquier Ciulla, Olivier Marquet and Sophie Marquet.
 The growth of our team was followed by nomination of three new partners: Stephan Pastor in 2018 and Raphaëlle Svara and Géraldine Gazo in 2019.

 High level of specialisation: Our firm is structured around seven practice groups, each dedicated to a specific area of expertise: Banking & Finance, Business & Investments, Real Estate & Construction, Employment, Tax law, Private Clients and Criminal law.
 If the matter at hand raises issues of various areas of law, our teams coordinate internally, seamlessly advising you on complex matters and making us a one-stop-shop for all your legal questions.